 - Credit or debit card

 - Illinois FOID card

-- First class mail addressed to voter.
-This includes: Bill, Transcript or Report Card from School, Bank Statement, Pay Stub or Pension Statement, Utility, Medical or Insurance Bill, Official mail from any government agency
+- First-class mail addressed to the voter.
+This includes Bill, Transcript or Report Card from School, Bank Statement, Pay Stub or Pension Statement, Utility, Medical or Insurance Bill, and Official mail from any government agency

 Source: Cook County Clerk’s Office

 I know someone serving overseas in the military.
 What about U.S. citizens living overseas. can they still register to vote?